-Boys and Girls, sit back and throw another log on the fire while Grandpa Swami tells you a story.
+Boys and Girls, sit back and throw another log on the fire while Grandpa Freddy tells you a story.
 Let’s see, did I already tell you the one about the electrical conduit that bled oil?

 I did?
 Well how about the time I ate a whole Taco Bell taco, and somehow didn’t regret it.
 Did I tell you that one?